Notley Yoga Centre

 Please join the facebook page for regular updates – facebook.com/NotleyYoga

-The Notley Yoga Centre is a Centre for Yoga, Health and Wellness at Slamseys Barn, Great Notley.
-We offer Yoga, Pilates and Meditation Classes, as well as Gong and Sound Bath, Drum circles and lots of workshops to help deepen your practise.
+The Notley Yoga Centre is a purpose built Centre for Yoga, Health and Wellness at Slamseys Barn, Great Notley.
+We offer daytime, evening and weekend Yoga, Pilates and Meditation Classes with experienced teachers, as well as monthly Gong and Sound Baths, Drum circles and many wonderful workshops to help deepen your practise.

 Slamseys Barn is a wonderful setting for the Yoga Centre, an ideal place to come and let go of any troubles and nourish your whole being, and only minutes from Great Notley Garden Village, Great Leighs and surrounding villages.
-Whether you are looking for some peaceful Meditation and Yoga to help you unwind and relax or a more challenging Yoga or Pilates class to help with your running/cycling/sport, we hope that Notley Yoga Centre will be able to help you.
+Whether you are looking for some peaceful Meditation and Yoga to help you unwind and relax or a more challenging Yoga or Pilates class, we hope that Notley Yoga Centre will be able to help you.

-We have carefully selected talented and experienced local yoga teachers for the Notley Yoga Centre.
+We have carefully selected talented and experienced local Yoga and Pilates teachers for the Notley Yoga Centre.
 We truly believe they are the best of the best and love them for their individuality and the passion they bring to the practice.
 We encourage you to try classes with them all and find teachers that bring out the best in you.

 The Notley Yoga Centre holds many amazing workshops to help you feel nourished and restored.